a-hubbard/vivax_microhap/results/notebooks/diversity.md

 possible to assign a sequence with an ambiguity at a given position to other haplotypes that lack ambiguities at that position.
 In this scenario, pegas assigns this sequence to a new haplotype.
-That means that there tend to be a few low frequency haplotypes for each marker that were assigned this way because of ambiguities, and would be merged with one of the other haplotypes if the ambiguity could be resolved.
+That means that there tend to be a few low frequency haplotypes for each locus that were assigned this way because of ambiguities, and would be merged with one of the other haplotypes if the ambiguity could be resolved.

 All of that is to say the diversity numbers computed by pegas may be slightly inflated.
 Relative comparisons should be valid, but absolute